lothar243/its280/W09Ch19-LocalAreaNetworking.md

 * Managed
   * Has the ability to be configured (usually through a web interface)

+Power over Ethernet (PoE)

+* Ability to power your device and send data over the same ethernet cable
+* The device must be capable of accepting the power, and it must be injected either by a standalone device or by the switch itself
+* Handy for devices like security cameras

 ### Network Shares

 * Resources that are made available over the network (Folders or printers, for example)